 - For apps, Fire TV Edition does not give you access to any special new features.
-The device itself has some new UI elements, such as the ability to toggle between inputs (and see a preview of the input prior to switching), aggregation of live content on a row called "On Now", the option to select over-the-air (antenna) content, the ability to control volume, power, and other TV features using your voice, and a remote with 6 new buttons (power, volume up, volume down, Netflix, Amazon Video, and Amazon Music).
+The device itself has some new UI elements, such as the ability to toggle between inputs (and see a preview of the input prior to switching), aggregation of live content on a row called "On Now", the option to select over-the-air (antenna) content, the ability to control volume, power, and other TV features using your voice, and a remote with extra buttons buttons.
 However, apps launch and function in the same way as with other Fire TV devices.

 - Q: Does Fire TV Edition have more horsepower to run more CPU intensive games?

 - In general, Fire TV is geared toward casual games, not graphic intensive/immersive games.
-Fire TV Edition has a 1.1GHz 64-bit quad-core CPU and with a Mali-T820 graphics processing unit (GPU), with support for OpenGL ES 3.2.
-It is most comparable to Fire TV (Gen 2).
-See the Fire TV Device Specifications for more detail.
+You can see the graphics specs for Fire TV Edition on the Fire TV Device Specifications page for detail.

 - Q: Can I map the new buttons on the Fire TV Edition remote controller to my game?

-- No, the six new buttons (volume up, volume down, power, Netflix, Amazon Video, and Amazon Music) are owned by the system and not accessible to third-party apps.
+- No, the additional buttons on Fire TV Edition remote controls (volume up, volume down, power, Netflix, Amazon Video, etc.) are owned by the system and not accessible to third-party apps.

 - Q: How can I test my app on Fire TV Edition?

-- For Android apps, you test apps the usual way, connecting Android Debug Bridge (ADB) to Fire TV, then running the app from Android Studio.
-However, you cannot connect ADB to Fire TV Edition using a USB cable.
-You must connect ADB through the wifi network.
-(Web apps do testing using the Web App Tester, not with ADB.)
+- For Android apps, you test apps the usual way, by connecting Android Debug Bridge (adb) to Fire TV then running the app from Android Studio.
+However, you cannot connect adb to Fire TV Edition using a USB cable.
+You must connect adb through the wifi network.
+Web apps can be tested using the Web App Tester rather than with adb.

 - Q: How can I test my app on Fire TV Edition without a device?

-- Unfortunately, you can't.
+- Unfortunately, you must have a Fire TV device to fully test your device.
 Emulators don't work reliably for testing apps with Fire TV.
 And the App Testing Service (ATS) widget currently does not evaluate support for Fire TV Edition.
 However, if you submit your APK to the Appstore and it fails for some reason on Fire TV Edition, the Appstore team will let you know why your app failed.
-In general, if your app works on a Fire TV device (esp.
-Fire TV Stick - Gen 2), it will work on Fire TV Edition.
+In general, if your app works on a Fire TV device (especially Fire TV Stick), it will work on Fire TV Edition.